benschw/horde/README.md

 The name will be used to register your service with consul and the health path used to give consul something to verify your application with.

+### Custom Drivers

+add drivers with the naming convention `NAME.driver.sh` to your configured `$HORDE_DRIVER_PATH` (defaults to ~/.horde/drivers).

+Driver plugins can be anywhere in this directory (so checking out the repo you manage your driver plugin(s) in to this directory would work.)

 ### Fliglio
 If you are using the "fliglio" `driver`, you may also include a `db` that will be created and phynx migrations in the `/migrations` directory will be run.